A printable checklist to leaving work behind for a few precious weeks (or months!).

 2. Get ready for baby.

 You already know babies seem to require warehouses full of gear.
 I remember laughing about how, in the first week of his life, my baby had more seating options in our one-bedroom condo than I did.
 Ask friends who already have children to help you put together a registry to weed out the useful from the useless.

 And check out Baby Bargains, which is a bit like the Consumer Reports of baby stuff.
 However, don't stress too much if the crib of your dreams won't arrive in time or if you can't put the finishing touches on a nursery.
-Neither of my little guys slept in a crib in until a few months after their arrival on the scene.
+Neither of my little guys slept in a crib until a few months after their arrival.

 Explore childcare options.

 Nedra Pickler, managing director at the Glover Park Group and former AP journalist covering the White House, explains, “Depending on where you live, you'll want to start researching childcare options early."